FootlockerNZ/eatshoe42-footsites/README.md

 I will add an exe soon and add task creation from command line

 I don't recommend actually using this on a drop this is just so people can see how footsites work

+Also you must put the adyen.exe in C:\Users\yourusername\AppData\Roaming\eatshoeFootsites it is needed